Sometimes we want to draw, but nothing comes to mind. It happens, and it has happened to me in the past.

 Remember that it’s not all about drawing the subject itself.
 Researching, finding different takes of the same thing are all part of the process and fun as well!

 So don’t rush it.
-Take your time looking at beautiful pictures, create a moodboard of roses that make you happy and then, continue the fun with drawings of them!
+Take your time looking at beautiful pictures, create a moodboard of roses that make you happy and then, continue the fun with simple drawings of them!

 03. The Pale Moon